 The entitlement and liability of each owner is expressed in the plan of subdivision.
 Lot entitlement ultimately determines the voting rights of each owner and the lot owner’s share of any income the owners corporation may receive.
 The alteration of lot entitlement and lot liability requires a unanimous resolution that can be difficult to obtain.
 Alternatively, an application can be made to the Victorian Civil and Administrative Tribunal (VCAT) if owners wish to challenge this allocation.

 The requirements for an exemption from the obligation to have a unanimous resolution are set out in section 34D of the Subdivision Act.
-This section covers issues such as when it is impractical to obtain a member’s vote, or when more than 50% of the voting rights support the ballot and the purpose is likely to bring economic or social benefits to the subdivision as a whole that are greater than any disadvantage to the members who did not consent.
+This section covers issues such as when it is impractical to obtain a member’s vote, or when more than 50 per cent of the voting rights support the ballot and the purpose is likely to bring economic or social benefits to the subdivision as a whole that are greater than any disadvantage to the members who did not consent.
 Note that the same exercise must be undertaken for each owners corporation where there are multiple owners corporations affecting a lot.

 The owners for the time being, and any purchaser in possession of a lot, are liable to pay any outstanding fees, charges, contributions or amounts owing to the owners corporation in respect of that lot (s 28(1) OC Act).
 For this reason it is important to ensure that any arrears are adjusted and paid at settlement or the new owner will become responsible.